m1cr0man/quicfs-rs/notes/1-tokio-sockets.md

 Following [this video](https://www.youtube.com/watch?v=T2mWg91sx-o).

 Got very lost when socket.read_line was giving an unsatisfied trait error.
-Had to switch to using reader. https://users.rust-lang.org/t/how-can-i-read-line-by-line-from-tokio-tcpstream/38665
+Simple mistake, had to switch to using reader.read_line. https://users.rust-lang.org/t/how-can-i-read-line-by-line-from-tokio-tcpstream/38665

 split() is used so that we can delegate ownership of read to